alifiroozi80/CKA/CKA/README.md

 <div id="Connect-to-nginx-Pod">

-* We will `curl` to nginx Service from inside that Pod
+* We will `curl` to Nginx Service from inside that Pod
 * No need for a Deployment Configuration File

 ```shell